JohnScolaro/personal-website/posts/brisbanes-suburbs.md

 ![An AI generated image of a man hovering above the ground as he sits in a cross legged meditative pose.
 In the background is Brisbane.](/images/blog/brisbane-suburbs/memorise_all_suburbs_man.jpg)

-I've been having a blast for the last month, slowly memorising all the countries/capitals/flags of the word with [Anki](<https://en.wikipedia.org/wiki/Anki_(software)>), a spaced-repetition flashcard app, using the [Ultimate Geography](https://ankiweb.net/shared/info/2109889812) deck.
-Over a month, I've stuffed my brain with over 700 cards worth of information, introducing the default 20 cards per day, and can somehow recall all of them pretty well.
+Recently, I've been having a blast slowly memorising all the countries/capitals/flags of the world with [Anki](<https://en.wikipedia.org/wiki/Anki_(software)>), a spaced-repetition flashcard app, using the [Ultimate Geography](https://ankiweb.net/shared/info/2109889812) deck.
+Over ~2 months, I've stuffed my brain with over 990 cards worth of information, and can somehow recall all of them pretty well.
 The spaced repetition system works wonders for remembering information.
 So why not create a set of flashcards for all Brisbane suburbs, _and just remember them all?_

 Well, thanks to the excellent work done by the Queensland Government, I can download the [detailed borders](https://qldspatial.information.qld.gov.au/catalogue/custom/detail.page?fid=%7B8F24D271-EE3B-491C-915C-E7DD617F95DC%7D) of all the localities (What we call "suburbs" are technically called "localities") of Queensland, and thanks to the creators of the [genanki](https://github.com/kerrickstaley/genanki) Python package, I can programatically generate myself flashcards for all of Brisbane's Suburbs!
 (If you want the deck for yourself, you can find it [here](https://ankiweb.net/shared/info/1610977540), or you can create it from the [source code](https://github.com/JohnScolaro/brisbane_suburbs_anki_cards) if you'd like).